RedBearAK/toshy/README.md

 toshy-config-stop
 ```

-There are also some "applications" that will be found in most Linux app launchers (like "Albert" or "Ulauncher") or menus in Linux desktop environments:
+There are also some desktop "applications" that will be found in most Linux app launchers (like "Albert" or "Ulauncher") or application menus in Linux desktop environments:

 - Toshy Preferences
 - Toshy Tray Icon